LavX/yes-as-a-service-py/README.md

 ---
 ## 📄 License

-MIT ,  do whatever, just don't say yes when you should say no.
+MIT, do whatever, just don't say no when you should say yes.